adamsiwiec1/StockAlerts/README.md

 # StockAlerts
 Sends email or text message alerts when stock prices fluctuate above/below the user's specified ceiling/floor.

-**Implementing Sentinel Doubly Linked List in StockAlertsLinkedList branch**
+**In Process of Implementing Sentinel Doubly Linked List in StockAlertsLinkedList branch**

 Created by Adam Siwiec.